 The start date is September each year.
 The MSc course lasts for 12 months and the PGDip lasts for 9 months.

-We know how important it is to be at the leading edge of computing and so you will learn from research-active staff in the School of Computing.
+We know how important it is to be at the leading edge of computing and so you will learn from research-active staff.
 Leading researchers teach you and small class sizes mean that they really get to know you, making for an informal and supportive community.